tarwn/lessthandot-hugo/blogs/content/posts/2009-03-02-collection-of-puzzles-for-programmers.md

 **[Hello World!
 For Hackers][11]**

-Create the most unique way of writing “Hello World” – the more fantastic, cryptic, oddball the better
+Create the most unique way of writing "Hello World" – the more fantastic, cryptic, oddball the better

 **[Calculate the moon phase][12]**